 8 Unique Saskatchewan Boutiques Off the Beaten Path

-When it comes to shopping off the beaten path in Saskatchewan, you’ll find charming small town storefronts and warm, welcoming shopkeepers everywhere.
+Stepping in to a little shop on the prairie is a Saskatchewan experience you won’t find in the cities.
 These rural places will take you way beyond the urban retail scenes of Saskatoon and Regina.

-Stepping in to a little shop on the prairie is a Saskatchewan experience you won’t find in the cities.
 You’ll discover the creative talents of local artisans – everything from one-of-a kind art and jewelry to vintage, antiques and reclaimed farmhouse fixtures.
 Poke around for rustic, trendy and refined items, like pottery, jewelry, clothing, books, art and local fare.

 Cowtown Kids Toy & Candy houses a huge selection of nostalgic candy and toys loaded with fond memories and excellent play value.
 Find all of this and stellar customer service in a beautiful, lovingly preserved historic building.